Our top pick for

 Pearson's most recent dividend payout was on 24 September 2020.
 The latest dividend was paid out to all shareholders who bought their shares by 13 August 2020 (the "ex-dividend date").

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Pearson's is -0.2361.
-This would suggest that Pearson's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Pearson has bucked the trend.
+The market (NYSE average) beta is 1, while Pearson's is 0.2122.
+This would suggest that Pearson's shares are less volatile than average (for this exchange).

 Pearson plc provides educational products and services to governments, educational institutions, corporations, and professional bodies worldwide.
 The company operates through North America, Core, and Growth segments.
 It offers courseware services, including curriculum materials provided in book form and/or through access to digital content; and assessments, such as test development, processing, and scoring services.
 The company also operates schools, colleges, and universities; and provides online learning services in partnership with universities and other academic institutions.
 In addition, it delivers and installs off-the-shelf software; and offers services to academic institutions, such as program development, student acquisition, education technology, and student support services, as well as undertakes contracts to process qualifying tests for individual professions and government departments under multi-year contractual arrangements.
 The company was founded in 1844 and is headquartered in London, the United Kingdom.

 Everything we know about the Toast Inc IPO, plus information on how to buy in.

 Everything we know about the Cyxtera IPO, plus information on how to buy in.

 Everything we know about the ATI Physical Therapy IPO, plus information on how to buy in.

 Everything we know about the Sportradar IPO, plus information on how to buy in.

 Everything we know about the Longboard Pharmaceuticals Inc IPO, plus information on how to buy in.